-- A. The maximum height for any residential building is proscribed in §271-228 A. - B. The maximum height of any residential accessory building is proscribed in §271-228 B. - C. The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".
+- A. The maximum height for any residential building is proscribed in §271-228 A. - B. The maximum height of any residential accessory building is proscribed in § 271-228 B. - C. The height of any boundary line fence shall not exceed four feet. - D. Refer to 271-Attachment 1 for the "Table of Requirements for Residential Construction and Building Limitations".

-A. The principal building, as defined, or any part of it shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 15,000 square feet contained in one lot.
+- A. The principal building, as defined, or any part of it shall be erected, constructed, reconstructed, altered, repaired or used on a plot containing an area of not less than 15,000 square feet contained in one lot.
 Notwithstanding any other state or local law to the contrary, the minimum lot area may not be met by combining two or more contiguous plots of land each of which is less than such required minimum lot area.

-B. There shall not be more than one principal building or portion, to each 15,000 square feet contained in a plot.
+[Amended 8-16-1999 by L.L.
+No. 5-1999] - B. There shall not be more than one principal building or portion to each 15,000 square feet contained in a plot.

 All buildings, including accessory buildings, shall not cover more than 25% of the area of the plot.
-See also §271-263.
+See also § 271-263.
 Impervious Yard Coverage.